Eroica/javafx-fluent-theme/README.md

 ## Setup/Installation

 The whole `theme` package includes CSS styling, custom skins, and a `FluentApp` abstract class that takes care of setting everything up.

-If you want to use the whole package, you need to build it locally, and then include it in your dependencies.
+* If you want to use the whole package, you need to build the `theme` package locally, and then include it in your dependencies.

-Alternatively, you can just copy the CSS file into your project if you just want to change the look of the controls.
+* Alternatively, if you just want to change the look of some controls, you can copy the theme's CSS file into your project.
 However, some controls use custom skins to e.g. enable animations.
 See the [list of controls here](#table-of-javafxwinui-controls).

-If you want to use Windows' internal functions that are made available in `FluentApp`, you need to load `FluentLib.dll` in your code. `FluentApp` takes care of that, but the DLL must be available for the application, which is usually where the process is being executed; in a Gradle environment, put it where `gradlew.bat` is located.
+If you want to use Windows' internal functions, you need to load `FluentLib.dll` in your code. `FluentApp` takes care of that, but the DLL must be available to the application, which is usually where the process is being executed; in a Gradle environment, put it where your project's `build.gradle.kts` is located.

 You can download a pre-built DLL from the [Releases](https://github.com/Eroica/javafx-fluent-theme/releases/tag/v2024.04).